xiewu/teleport/rfd/0127-encrypted-session-recordings.md

   rpc RotateSessionRecordingKeys(RotateSessionRecordingKeysRequest) returns (RotateSessionRecordingKeysResponse);
 }

+// RecordingKeyType represents the types of keys associated with encrypting and
+// decrypting session recordings. enum RecordingKeyType = {
+  Data = 0;
+  Wrapping = 1;
+}

 // Request for RotateSessionRecordingKeys. message RotateSessionRecordingKeysRequest {
   // KeyType defines which key type should be rotated.
-Valid options are:
-  // "data" and "wrap"
-  string KeyType = 1;
+  RecordingKeyType KeyType = 1;
 }

 // Response for RotateSessionRecordingKeys